sunnysideup/silverstripe-fuzzy-partial-match-filter/docs/en/INDEX.md

   min_chunk_match_percentage: 0.75
 ```

-Want more match?
+Care for more matches?
 Do something like this:

 ```yml
 Sunnysideup\FuzzyPartialMatchFilter\FuzzyPartialMatchFilter: